Tide Trader

 Confidence is a structured probability-style ranking signal, not a guarantee.
 It blends volatility, participation, directional quality, and setup structure.

-Phase describes where the setup sits in its current structure, such as Early, Reset, Extended, or Unclear.
+Phase describes where the setup sits in its current structure.

 Risk is the structural caution label paired with phase.
 Cleaner setups tend to carry lower risk, while unclear or extended setups carry higher risk.